 Network VEKA is a nationwide organisation representing only the very best local uPVC window and door companies in the industry.
 If anyone knows about doors and windows these guys do.
 So I asked if I could probe Rebecca Clegg, Network VEKA’s glazing expert, to find out how she recommends we can make smart choices regarding the windows and doors that we choose for our own homes if we are lucky enough to have stunning views that we want to make the most of.

-Firstly, I wanted to know what the main things to bare in mind are when choosing windows and doors if you live by the sea?
+Firstly, I wanted to know what the main things to bear in mind are when choosing windows and doors if you live by the sea?

 Next, I asked what kinds of windows and doors allow you to make the most of stunning views?